Taylor Swift Vienna concert terror plot: Investigation

 The articles discovered at the 19-year-old, first suspect's residence were subsequently revealed to be precursors for explosives, blank ammunition, timers, machetes, steroids, and in counterfeit cash, as well as al-Qaeda-related items and propaganda that indicated "concrete preparatory acts" in the "advanced stages".
 The police also stated that he "had successfully fabricated bombs using instructions found online".
-Upon further enquiry, it was determined that the first suspect "had planned to execute a deadly suicide attack during the concert", aiming to kill a large number of people.
-He had also "drastically changed" his physical appearance since July.
+Upon further inquiry, it was determined that the first suspect "had planned to execute a deadly suicide attack during the concert", aiming to kill a large number of people.
+He had also "drastically changed" his physical appearance since July 2024.
 One of the suspect's neighbors told Puls 4 that he mostly "kept to himself" and had grown a "Taliban" beard recently.
 Christian Samwald, mayor of Ternitz, said "there had been shock and dismay in Ternitz about the news because there had been no prior indication that the youth harbored any radical inclinations."

-According to United States officials, US Intelligence had uncovered the threat to Swift's concerts in Vienna when the 19-year-old uploaded an "oath of allegiance" to the Islamic State on the messaging app Telegram in early July, whilst participating in IS-K Telegram groups.
+According to United States officials, United States Intelligence Community had uncovered the threat to Swift's concerts in Vienna when the 19-year-old uploaded an "oath of allegiance" to the Islamic State on the messaging app Telegram in early July, whilst participating in IS-K Telegram groups.
 US Intelligence then passed the information to the Europol and the Austrian police, cautioning of the suspects' plans for a terrorist attack.
 Austrian authorities then planned the police operation in Ternitz.
-US investigators stated that the plot was only assisted but not directly operated by the IS, and that the Austrian law enforcement is looking for an additional person or people who may have some knowledge of the plans.
-The police later stated that "the pair had aspirational plans for attacking Vienna's major events sites and specifically had homed in on this coming weekend's Swift concerts", and planned to use explosives and knives to carry it out.
+US investigators stated that the plot was only assisted but not operated by the IS, and that the Austrian law enforcement is looking for an additional person or people who may have some knowledge of the plans.
+The police later stated that "the pair had aspirational plans for attacking Vienna's major events sites and specifically had homed in on this coming weekend's Swift concerts", and planned to use explosives, incendiary devices, and knives to carry it out.
 The Macedonian Ministry of Internal Affairs confirmed that it has received a request from Austrian investigators to look into the 19-year-old's background.